codux-templates/e-commerce-reclaim/README.md

-# Home Goods Store Template
+# Electronics Store Template

-Welcome to our Home Goods Store project!
 This is an online shopping platform that uses [Wix Headless](https://www.wix.com/studio/developers/headless) as the back office for managing the store.
 This project is designed to be your stepping stone to creating your own online store.
 It's simple, straightforward, and combines various technologies.

 ## Project Overview